 This land use category allows a mixture of residential, office, and business uses concentrated in mapped areas.
 When implemented by the Corporate Park zoning district, this category is appropriate for corporate office facilities and mixed-use office oriented development.
 Light assembly, fabrication, and processing uses within fully enclosed structures may be allowed as specially regulated uses through a Special Use Permit process established in the Land Development Code.
 Public and private schools, institutions of higher learning, places of religious assembly and community facilities shall be appropriate in this category.
 Such development shall function as a neighborhood center serving multiple neighborhoods or a community-serving retail and/or office center.
 It is not expected that these areas shall be expanded significantly during this planning period.
 Land development regulations shall ensure a compact, pedestrian environment for these areas, and provide guidelines for the compatibility of permitted uses.
-Residential development shall be limited to 12 to 30 units per acre.
+Residential development shall be limited to 12 to 30 units per acre, with up to 50% density bonus available for developments that meet or exceed affordable housing or tree preservation requirements as may be established in the Land Development Code.
 Lots that existed on November 13, 1991 and that are less than or equal to 0.5 acres in size shall be exempt from minimum density requirements.
 Unified developments that include a residential and non-residential component (either horizontally or vertically mixed) shall not be required to meet the minimum density requirements.
 Intensity will be controlled, in part, by adopting land development regulations that establish height limits of 5 stories or less; however, height may be increased to a maximum of 8 stories by Special Use Permit.
 Land development regulations shall establish the thresholds for the percentage of mixed uses for new development or redevelopment of sites 10 acres or larger.
 At a minimum, the land development regulations shall encourage that: at least 10 percent of the floor area of new development or redevelopment of such sites be residential; or, that the surrounding area of equal or greater size than the development or redevelopment site, and within 1/4 mile of the site, have a residential density of at least 6 units per acre.
 Residential use shall not be a required development component for public and private schools, institutions of higher learning, places of religious assembly and community facilities.
 Buildings in this land use category shall face the street and have modest front setbacks.

-Urban Mixed-Use (UMU): up to 60 units per acre; and up to 20 additional units per acre by Special Use Permit
+Urban Mixed-Use (UMU): up to 60 units per acre